TzuChieh/Photon-v2/README.md

   * render a short CG film using Photon

 ## Build

-Photon uses CMake as its main build system.
-The built binaries will be in a folder named "bin".
+Before building the project, please run the setup script (depending on your system, choose either "./setup.bat" or "./setup.sh").
+Photon uses CMake as its main build system, and the binaries built will be in a folder named "bin".
 The compilers and toolkits you need is as follows:

-* C++17 compliant compiler for Engine, Application, and JNI.
+* C++17 compliant compiler and Python 3 (both necessary)
-* JDK 1.8+ and Maven for EditorApplication.
+* JDK 1.8+ and Maven (if you want to build editor)
-* Python 3.5.2+ for BlenderAddon.

-Good news is that Photon depends on 2 third-party libraries only, and we have [precompiled binaries](https://github.com/TzuChieh/Photon-v2-ThirdParty) for them (git clone into the build folder of your choice).
-You will also need to [download](https://drive.google.com/file/d/1ucr1ESGtJadkqoe2igbhje5QEeM2FgUE/view?usp=sharing) a data folder used by Photon (simply extract it in the project's root folder, replacing the existing "./Resource/" folder).

-Photon is being developed with cross-platformity in mind, but Windows is the only platform that has been tested, for now. <br />
-(build instructions will be added soon...) <br />
+NOTE: Please use "./build/" as build folder for now, since build scripts are more or less hard-coded to use this path, currently.

 ## Images Rendered by Photon-v2

 | <a href="./gallery/054_chess (based on _Transparent Chess For Cycle_ by yayel59).png"><img src="./gallery/054_chess (based on _Transparent Chess For Cycle_ by yayel59).png" align="left" width="450" ></a> | <a href="./gallery/048_Arc Reactor (Iron Man) by kuhn0362 8000spp.png"><img src="./gallery/048_Arc Reactor (Iron Man) by kuhn0362 8000spp.png" align="left" width="450" ></a> |
 | :---: | :---: |
 | Chess (based on scene made by "yaye159") | Arc Reactor (Iron Man) by "kuhn0362"|